openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/State/README.md

 The *Chassis* would provide interfaces at `/xyz/openbmc_project/state/chassis<instance>`

-## Cold vs. Warm Host Reboots
+## Hard vs. Soft Power Off

-A cold reboot is where you simply cut power to a chassis, and then reapply power.
+A hard power off is where you simply cut power to a chassis.
 You don't give the software running on that chassis any chance to cleanly shut down.
-A warm reboot is where you send a notification to the host that is running on that chassis that a shutdown is requested, and wait for that host firmware to indicate it has shut itself down.
-You then remove power from the chassis.
-By default, a reboot transition request against the host object will result in a warm reboot.
+A soft power off is where you send a notification to the host that is running on that chassis that a shutdown is requested, and wait for that host firmware to indicate it has shut itself down.
+Once complete, power is then removed from the chassis.
+By default, a host off or reboot request does the soft power off.
 If a user desires a cold reboot then they should simply issue a power off transition request to the chassis, and then issue an on transition request to the host.